 Curiosity or pressure from friends can often lead teens to experiment with things like cigarettes and vaping.
 Well-care visits with your pediatrician may offer an opportunity to help your child understand the health risks associated with those behaviors.
 Your pediatrician can also help answer other lifestyle questions you might have — like how to talk about sex and how to increase physical activity and eat properly.

 During the COVID-19 pandemic, many parents are wondering if they need to continue their child’s well-care visits.
 Pediatric health experts say yes.

 Many offices are doing all they can to help parents safely continue well-care visits for their children.
 As Dr. Nicklas puts it, “We would much rather see you than not see you.”
 After all, your child’s health and safety are your pediatrician’s top priority.

-Your pediatrician is likely still offering in-person visits for well-care checks, and you can call to ask about the new policies they’ve put in place.
-Using protective equipment like masks, gowns and gloves, enhanced cleaning practices and staggered times for well- and sick-visits are all ways pediatric practices are working to keep patients safe while preventing the spread of coronavirus disease (COVID-19).
+Pediatricians are offering in-person visits for well-care checks, and you can call to ask about the new policies they’ve put in place.
+Using protective equipment like masks, gowns and gloves, enhanced cleaning practices and staggered times for well- and sick-visits are all ways pediatric practices are working to keep patients safe.

 They might also offer telehealth visits where you and your child can talk with your doctor from the comfort of your own home.
 These virtual visits are helpful for things like medication checks, asthma evaluations and other general consults for mental and emotional well-being.

 When you go, just remember to follow pandemic safety recommendations, including wearing a cloth face covering and practicing good hand hygiene.